libmx3/mx3/README.md

 Cross platform has been well studied on desktop, but this is an exploration in doing that on mobile and an open request for comments and improvements.

-### Android
-* run `make android` to build APK from the command line
-* Example Application is built with Android Studio

 ### The name
 "mobile times 3", Android, iOS, and Windows Phone. (todo, windows phone support)